 We close promptly at 4:30.
 We recommend you arrive before 3:30.
 If you arrive later we may not have enough time to process your request.

 Here are a few questions and answers that can help you understand the process and help us process your building permit application.

 It’s the law!
-The Incorporated Village of Port Jefferson Building Department is responsible for the administration and enforcement of the New York State Uniform Fire Prevention and Building Code and Village Code.
+The Village of Port Jefferson Building Department is responsible for the administration and enforcement of the New York State Uniform Fire Prevention and Building Code and Village Code.
 A Building Permit is required for New Homes, Additions, Alterations, Manufactured Homes, and certain Accessory Structures.
 Prior to beginning ANY work on your property please contact the building Department to determine whether your scope of work requires a permit.

 What do I need to apply for a Building Permit?